 Below is a picture of Grade 4 bleeding hemorrhoids, I suspect both internal prolapsed and external hemorrhoids are present in the photo.
 Photo of bleeding hemorrhoids courtesy of copyright holder ?p?st????
 Staµat??d??.

-Not sure what is going on in the picture, or where the bleeding is coming from, but I suspect the bleeding is coming from inside, so I would tend to use for it’s treatment:
+Not sure what is going on in the picture, or where the bleeding is coming from, but I suspect the bleeding is coming from inside.

 The next two photos of bleeding external hemorrhoids were graciously donated to this web site.
 The bleeding hemroids photo picture on the left was taken several days earlier than the one on the right, and appears to show the external bleeding hemroid becoming more damaged, perhaps even an abscess (bacterial infection) on the hemroid just starting to form.

 The next photo, graciously donated, shows the classical appearance of an external hemorrhoid, in this case, it is a thrombosed external hemorrhoid.
 Non-thrombosed external hemroids look just the same for the most part, but a more normal color.
 This one I’m told followed a three day period of constipation and presented with massive pain (undoubtedly the pain was caused by the thrombosis).

 The flap of skin over it appears to be an anal skin tag, and is often the result of the old stretching procedure some doctors and surgeons practiced for anal fissures that wouldn’t heal.
 Such skin tags can also be formed when an external hemorrhoid goes away, as the stretched skin caused by the hemorrhoid is unable to resume normal shape.
 In this case the anal skin tag was thought to be caused by excessively large stools earlier in life.